British Airways agrees to keep pension repayments unchanged

 BA said the agreement would also allow the airline to move to normal dividend payments over time.

-Under the existing contribution plans, which were agreed in 2010, British Airways pays around 360 million pounds a year in contributions to APS and NAPS.
+Under the existing contribution plans, which were agreed in 2010, British Airways pays around 360 million pounds ($559 million) a year in contributions to APS and NAPS.

 The parties agreed as part of the triennial review that the combined technical deficit of the schemes stood at 3.3 billion pounds at March 31 2012, up from 3.2 billion pounds in 2010, due to a reduction in interest rates used to discount the schemes' liabilities.